2degrees/hubspot-connection/README.rst

         print("Number of contacts: {}".format(contacts_data.get('contacts')))

-This project is officially supported under Python 2.7, may work with Python 2.6, and has been confirmed to work under Python 3.4.
+This project is officially supported under Python 2.7 and Python 3.4, may work with Python 2.6.